 \section{Conclusion}

-In summary, using a non-relativistic formalism and the Born-Markov approximation, we derived explicit formulas for the friction force acting on a two-level system that moves with some velocity $v$ with respect to a generic material substrate.
-The friction force is written in terms of the system Green's function.
+In summary, using a non-relativistic formalism based on a modal expansion and the Born-Markov approximation, we derived explicit formulas for the friction force acting on a two-level system that moves with some velocity $v$ with respect to a generic material substrate.
+The friction force is expressed in terms of the system's Green's function and is consistent with previously reported theories based on the fluctuation-dissipation theorem.
 Furthermore, for the particular case of a metal described by a Drude dispersion model we employed a quasi-static approximation and derived analytical formulas for the quantum friction force in the weak dissipation limit.
-In particular, we have shown that the ground-state friction force is maximized for a velocity on the order of $v_{\rm{opt}} = \frac{4}{7}\left( {{\omega _0} + {\omega _{{\rm{sp}}}}} \right)d$ and for an atomic transition frequency such that ${\omega _{0,{\rm{opt}}}} \approx \max \left\{ {0,\frac{5}{4}\frac{v}{d} - {\omega _{{\rm{sp}}}}} \right\}$.
+In particular, we have shown that the ground-state friction force is maximized for a velocity on the order of $v_{\rm{opt}} = \frac{4}{7}\left( {{\omega _0} + {\omega _{{\rm{sp}}}}} \right)d$ (in agreement with Ref. \cite{Intravaia2016b}) and for an atomic transition frequency such that ${\omega _{0,{\rm{opt}}}} \approx \max \left\{ {0,\frac{5}{4}\frac{v}{d} - {\omega _{{\rm{sp}}}}} \right\}$.

 Our theory highlights the role of the transition dipole moment polarization in the frictional force, showing that atomic transitions associated with chiral-type polarizations may give the dominant contribution to the friction force in a realistic (multi-level) atom.
 Furthermore, we have shown that counterintuitively the atomic transitions that boost the friction force are associated with dipoles with an handedness which is opposite to that expected from naive classical considerations based on the spin-momentum locking.
 We have demonstrated that this property is a consequence of the fact that the friction force arises from interactions between positive and negative frequency oscillators due to the Doppler effect.
-It is relevant to note that realistic atomic systems are typically time-reversal symmetric.
-Hence, due to the Kramers theorem, the chiral transitions always occur in pairs, with opposite handedness \cite{Mario2019}.
-To conclude, we point out that our approach can be easily generalized to different plasmonic platforms, even when the nonlocal effects are considered.
+In typical atomic systems constrained by time-reversal symmetry, chiral transitions occur in pairs with opposite handedness.
+In such cases, the energy structure of the atomic system resembles a V shape, and the chiral transition that maximizes the frictional force becomes the relevant contribution.
+To conclude, we point out that our approach can be easily generalized to different plasmonic platforms, e.g., Weyl semimetals \cite{Weyl1,Weyl2} or materials with drift currents \cite{Shapiro, VolokotinPRL}, even when the nonlocal effects are considered.